THE NORTH KOREAN REACTION TO THE COLD WAR

 Some Computations

-The first leaflets were dropped 30 June 1964 from a C-47 aircraft.
-The larger C-130 aircraft were introduced in 1965.
+The first leaflets were dropped on 30 June 1964 from a C-47 aircraft.
+The larger C-130 aircraft was introduced in 1965.
 When the Jilli leaflets were dropped in extra large quantities, the density of leaflets was about one leaflet every 20 meters.
 A C-130 load of 10 million leaflets would cover 1,900 square miles.
 Most missions covered 4,000 to 6,000 square miles and one mission covered 18,000 square miles.
 It is assumed on these regular missions one leaflet would be found per 400 square meters.

 Readers with questions or comments on the above article are encouraged to contact the author at sgmbert@hotmail.com.